 Not every editor can help you with any type of book.
 Editors may work in several genres, but most specialize.
-For example, I would not be a the right editor for you if you’re working on a script or with material for a highly technical textbook, but I love working with memoirs and novels.
+For example, I would not be the right editor for you if you’re working on a screenplay or a textbook, but I love working with memoirs and novels.
 Also, some editors will happily review book proposals and query letters, while others won’t tackle these kinds of materials.
 An editor may be able to recommend a colleague to fit your needs.

-Once an experienced editor takes a look at your manuscript, she should be able to give you an estimate of how long it will take to complete the editing.
-This is just an estimate of course, but a good editor will communicate with you if she determines that it will take longer than expected.
-Most editors request that payments be made in two installments: the first 25% (or 50%) when you submit your work and the balance upon completion.
+Once an experienced editor takes a look at your sample pages, she should be able to give you an estimate of her fee and turnaround time.
+This is just an estimate of course, but a good editor advise as soon as possible if she determines that it will take longer than expected.
+Most editors request that payments be made in two installments: the first 25 percent (or 50 percent) when you submit your work and the balance upon completion.
 If you need your pages returned in a hurry, an editor may be able to accommodate a quick turnaround for a extra rush fee.

 This tip is two-fold.
 First, understand what you need from an editor.
 Take some time to think about what kind of assistance would most benefit your manuscript.
 Is your grammar lackluster?
 Does the plot seem to falter around page 200?
 Are the character’s motivations feeling flat?
 Knowing where an editor should focus her energy can be especially helpful in addressing specific concerns.
-If you need a book proposal or synopsis review, it’s a good idea to find an editor who has written one herself (like me!) or who has experience in pitching them (such as a literary agent-turned-editor).
+If you need a book proposal or synopsis review, it’s a good idea to find an editor who has written one herself or who has experience in pitching them (such as a literary agent-turned-editor).

 Even though you’re teammates, your editor’s job is to be truthful (and blunt when necessary) when it comes to your work.
 If it’s not ready for publication or an agent, she should tell you so.
 You’re paying for an honest evaluation of the work that needs to be done to make your manuscript the best it can be.
 That said, comments should never be mean-spirited.